ComputingStack/Uniview-OpenStack-Portal/README.md

 3: Prepare mysql or maria database engine or reuse any of those pre-created, such as install by "sudo apt install mysql-server" on a Ubuntu host

+Steps:

 Step 1: Create database and user, grant the user to access the database from docker hosts

-Step 2: Edit the credentials needed in the docker-compose file as environment variables
+Step 2: Edit the credentials needed in ansible-playbooks variables

 Step 3: Service Core is up: "ansible -i ventory uniview_uniview.yml"

-Step 3: Service Collector is up: "ansible -i ventory uniview_uniview_collector.yml"
+Step 4: Service Collector is up: "ansible -i ventory uniview_uniview_collector.yml"

 Further details, please refer to: https://github.com/ComputingStack/Uniview-OpenStack-Portal/tree/main/docs